|

 Bill Of Materials

-Please, refer to the online BoM.
+Please, refer to the online BoM for additional information.

 Firmware